sfnewzgirl/cookie-monster-app/README.md

 > Note: This rails application does not use a database or turbolinks.

 ####Challenges
-Visit `http://localhost:3000/cookies` in your browser, with the Chrome Console open.
-Code in `app/controllers/cookies_controller.rb` for challenges 3 & 4.
+Visit `http://localhost:3000/deserts` in your browser, with the Chrome Console open.
+Code in `app/controllers/deserts_controller.rb` for challenges 3 & 4.

 > Pay special attention to `Resources > Cookies > localhost` in the Developer Console.
 The Cookies-view allows you to browse and delete cookies associated with the current domain.

 1. Use the Chrome Console to manually set a cookie for the website to: `fav_color=blue`
 2. Manually add a second cookie (`can_has=yarly`) so that you can access the 3 desert pages.
-  * This is a cookie that the server is actually checking for! (see the `cookies#show` controller)
+  * This is a cookie that the server is actually checking for! (see the `deserts#show` controller)
   * Without this cookie, you're blocked from viewing the desert pages!
-3. When a user clicks "Save as Favorite" on a `cookies#show` page, store the cookie id in the user's session.
+3. When a user clicks "Save as Favorite" on a `deserts#show` page, store the cookie id in the user's session.
-4. Modify the `cookies#show` view to indicate whether the cookie shown is the user's favorite cookie (aka a "conditional view").
+4. Modify the `deserts#show` view to indicate whether the cookie shown is the user's favorite cookie (aka a "conditional view").
 5. Stretch: Can you DRY up the controller code by using a `before_action` to check whether the user is logged in?